Contact Jimmy D. Nielsen

 You can always expect us to meet high requirements for reporting, documentation and compliance with relevant quality procedures.

-Our engineers have the knowledge about the following concepts:
+Our engineers have competencies within the following concepts:

-- Topology optimization with respect to materials, material usage, weight and geometry
+- Topology optimisation with respect to materials, material usage, weight and geometry

 Strength calculation of anything from individual items to large structures